RadekVyM/SimpleToolkit/docs/nuget/SimpleToolkit.SimpleShell.md

 </simpleShell:SimpleShell>
 ```

 As you can see, the logical navigation structure is defined with `ShellContent`, `Tab`, etc. as in normal .NET MAUI `Shell`.
 However, visual structure is defined manually using the `Content` or `RootPageContainer` property.
-The hosting area for pages is represented by the `SimpleNavigationHost` view that can occur in the visual hierarchy **just once**.
+The hosting area for pages is represented by the `SimpleNavigationHost` view.

 SimpleShell provides you with some **bindable properties** that you can bind to when creating custom navigation controls: